We love making this mag, but we can't do it without you.

-Journey into the heart of Montana’s Island Range and its checkerboard of land ownership.
+A snowboarding journey into the heart of Montana’s Crazy Mountains and its checkerboard of land ownership.

 The sound of flapping nylon follows the rhythm of howling wind gusts.
 A continuous blast piles snow around the littering of tents, slowly constricting them as the storm pushes through the night.
 A spring squall in the Crazy Mountains of southwestern Montana is delivering.

 It’s late April and far out in an island mountain range high above the plains, a crew of 10 is camped out.
 They’re exploring this lesser known range.
 When and where to ride will be the new challenge when the storm ceases.
 Sensitive snowpack and private property confine their exploration.
 Yet this range is rich with lines and the crew is in it for the long haul.

 The trip was born from the mind of pro-snowboarder Jeremy Jones, who roped in fellow riders Wyoming’s Mark Carter, Canadian Robin Van Gyn and a Teton Gravity Research production crew.
 Aside from a little snowmobile support haul in camp, the trip is foot-powered.
 For Jones, taking this extended camp out method in the spring is all about exploring new areas with a safer, slower approach.

 “To be in mountains I have never seen before continues to really excite me,” he said, marveling over the conditions the crew enjoyed after the storm.
 On such foot-powered trips, “stability with good snow is something very rare and special, especially in this range.”

 An Island Range